mristimaki/themindfulmuslim/README.md

 - The border color around the text input when focused did not work.
 Fixed it by stating outline: none;
 - Did not get the navigation bar in header to center (i wrote every css style in same ID a: style).
 Fixed it by targeting only the ID of nav bar.

+### Unfixed bugs
+- The footer is not sticking to the bottom of Sign Up-page when screen lagrer than 1450px due to lack of time and knowledge at this point in time.

 ## Deployment

+### GitHub Deployment
+This site was deployed to GitHub pages.

+**Github instructions**
+1. Create a free GitHub account
+2. Log in to your GitHub account and navigate to: https://github.com/mristimaki/themindfulmuslim
+3. In the GitHub repository, navigate to the Settings tab.
+4. Scroll down and go to the **Pages** section.
+5. Select the Master Branch and Confirm the selection.
+6. Wait a minute or two and it should be live fow viewing.

+Live link can be found here: https://mristimaki.github.io/themindfulmuslim/

 ### Local Deployment
 ### GitHub Deployment